Sivaram1024/ATS_score/README.md

 ### AI-Powered Resume Analyzer with Semantic Matching, RAG Chat, and Gemini Career Feedback

-Finding the right candidate isn't just about matching keywords—it's about understanding context.
-Traditional ATS systems often rely on keyword matching, making it difficult for applicants to understand why their resumes succeed or fail.
+Crafting a strong resume isn't just about matching keywords—it's about demonstrating the right skills and experiences in a way that aligns with the target role.
+Traditional ATS systems often rely heavily on keyword matching, making it difficult for applicants to understand why their resumes succeed or fail.

 **ResumeIQ** is an AI-powered resume analysis platform that combines semantic similarity, Retrieval-Augmented Generation (RAG), and Google's Gemini models to evaluate how well a resume aligns with a job description.